Yabodo/Vibe-Starter/README.md

 **Built with ❤️ for developers who want to ship fast**

-*Get your user management system up and running in minutes, not hours.*
+*Get your user management system up and running in minutes, not hours with Vibe Starter.*

 ## 🔗 Links